Chaumont Landmark For Many Years, O. S. Wilcox Residence Became National Hotel Then Carlier Hotel In Later Years

 Only a shell of a building remained standing today in the aftermath of the fire which raged for more than four hours before being brought under control at 5:30 Sunday afternoon.
 An estimated 250 firemen from twelve volunteer fire departments battled the stubborn blaze which moved from the basement through partitions to break out at the roof.

-It was said that the heat from the flames were so intense, the glass from the cupola burst sending pieces of glass flying about.
-The Times would further report that the blaze would start anew over night with a shift in the wind, but a crew from the Chaumont department was on guard and the fire at the top of the building was quickly extinguished.
+It was said that the heat from the flames was so intense the glass from the cupola burst, sending pieces of glass flying about.
+The Times would further report that the blaze would start anew overnight with a shift in the wind, but a crew from the Chaumont department was on guard, and the fire at the top of the building was quickly extinguished.

-Rather than rebuilt the hotel, the owners would construct a new restaurant with the same name.
+Rather than rebuild the hotel, the owners would construct a new restaurant with the same name.
 Carlier Restaurant would open in 1958.
-In 2006, the restaurant would become The Blue Heron, owned and operated by Cari Greene who worked at Coleman’s Corners and the Fairgrounds Inn in Watertown, both owned by Leo Coleman who would give the Salmon Run Mall its first sit-down eatery, the popular Barkeaters, several years after Ground Round and O’Toole’s left in 1993.
+In 2006, the restaurant would become The Blue Heron, owned and operated by Cari Greene, who worked at Coleman’s Corners and the Fairgrounds Inn in Watertown, both owned by Leo Coleman, who would give the Salmon Run Mall its first sit-down eatery, the popular Barkeaters, several years after Ground Round and O’Toole’s left in 1993.

 And that little castle made of limestone next door?
-It’s still there and now called the Chez Heron Banquet Hall.
-You can visit them here and see some interior photos and what services they offer.
-More information coming on its history soon!
+It’s still there and is now called the Chez Heron Bed & Breakfast.
+You can visit them here and see some interior photos and the accommodations they offer.